NORTH ADAMS -- For decades, North County residents have known that Jack's Hot Dog Stand is one of the hidden gems of the Berkshires.

 "We have a lot of people who have moved away and tell us we're their first stop when they come home for a visit," Levanos said.
 "I had one mother recently tell me that when her son returns home from college, she makes him a big dinner, but he'll stop here first on the way home to eat."

-Although North Adams couldn't match Boston's 75 "great" sites, it fared well, landing 10 spots on the list,
+Although North Adams couldn't match Boston's 75 "great" sites, it fared well, landing 10 spots on the list, which was culled from over 12,000 nominations gathered earlier this year by the Great Places in Massachusetts Commission.

 Berkshire attractions include the expected -- Tanglewood, Mount Greylock, the Clark Art Museum, and the unexpected -- the ballot box used by the first U.S. woman voter at New Ashford Town Hall, Pioneer Monument on Stafford Hill in Cheshire, and Bas Ridge Golf Course in Hinsdale.